OHLA Facilitates Replicable, “High Impact” Community Based Learning using Interview Methods, Digital Storytelling, and Digital Scholarship

 Locating our Practice is a series of essays written by faculty who discuss their disciplinary backgrounds, teaching and research interests, and how they came to engage in community-based learning with interview and digital tools.
 Start here for inspiration on how the OHLA method might impact your teaching and learning or structure the undergraduate research you support.

-Project Design: You can download and edit OHLA’s project statement, release form, and metadata log to use in your own project planning here, or view a sample OHLA microgrant application by OHLA co-director Ric Sheffield and a student interested in documenting Latinx experience at Kenyon here.
+Project Design: You can download and edit OHLA’s project statement, release form, and metadata log to use in your own project planning here, or view a sample OHLA microgrant application by OHLA co-director Ric Sheffield (Kenyon College) and a student interested in documenting Latinx experience at Kenyon here.

 See through the eyes of undergraduates as they reflect and share advice for doing community-based interview projects like how to identify interviewees for an emergent project, reaching out to a potential interviewee by email, preparing for a good interview, and taking fieldnotes.

 Plan for what happens after the interview with Kenyon digital librarian Jenna Nolt’s toolkit providing a bird’s eye view of collecting metadata and managing files, consider what kind of digital tool might serve the project you’d like to build with this tool overview, and check out an innovative use of Excel for indexing interviews you want to work with but don’t wish to publish or archive.
-Jump into our massive collection of Oral History Metadata Synchronizer (OHMS) tutorials with the first of a student-produced video training series here, and consider how can OHMS can support the visualization and navigation of your bilingual projects here.
-Lean into Emily Yochim’s podcasting assignments and tutorials here.
+Jump into our massive collection of Oral History Metadata Synchronizer (OHMS) tutorials with the first of an Antioch student-produced video training series here, and consider how can OHMS can support the visualization and navigation of your bilingual projects here.
+Lean into Emily Yochim’s (Allegheny College) podcasting assignments and tutorials here.